-The SCIRA Pilot is intended to prototype advances in public safety and reduction of risk through interoperable sharing of city data and flexible incorporation of inexpensive Web-connected sensors.
-The Pilot will run across multiple cities to refine elements of interoperable smart city architecture through implementation and testing in functional, ‘real world’ applications and services.
-This process of iterative refinement and interactive development will result in a reference architecture that is both feasible and effective for smaller municipalities to adopt.
-The pilot will also lead to improved deployment guides that reduce the risk that the reference architecture becomes simply ‘shelfware.’
-Pilot participants will create prototype applications that help reduce implementation risks and illuminate usage opportunities for key parts of the architecture, while deployment guides updated from the pilot experience will provide to key Smart City staff useful, practical, and actionable direction that is consistent with the reference architecture.
+The Pilot final exercise took place on January 16, 202 in the City of St. Louis.
+The process of iterative refinement and interactive prototype implementation resulted in a reference architecture that is both feasible and effective for smaller municipalities to adopt.
+The pilot also led to improved deployment guides that reduce the risk of the reference architecture becoming simply ‘shelfware.’
+Pilot participants created prototype applications that helped reduce implementation risks and illuminate usage opportunities for key parts of the architecture, while deployment guides updated from the pilot experience provide to key Smart City staff useful, practical, and actionable direction that is consistent with the reference architecture.

 Press reports of the SCIRA Pilot:

 The SCIRA Pilot Engineering Report will be publicly released in the near future.